Scenic World is located in Katoomba within the World Heritage listed Blue Mountains of New South Wales.

 They also did substantial work on the Colliery site, including the construction of a souvenir and tea room.

 By 1958 the Hammons had constructed Scenic Skyway, Australia’s first cable car.

 As the years went on, they continued to make improvements.

 In 1960 Australia’s first revolving restaurant opened.

-Both The Scenic Cableway and Scenic Walkway was built in 2000.
+Both The Scenic Cableway and Scenic Walkway were built in 2000.

 Although the 2.4 kilometres of the walkway was not complete until 2004.

-Scenic World remains a unique part of Australian tourism history, and is one of the county’s most visited, privately owned tourist attractions.
+Scenic World remains a unique part of Australian tourism history and is one of the country’s most visited, privately owned tourist attractions.